Back home

 OSM Foundation

-Waterway centerlines (rivers, creeks, esteros).
+Waterway centerlines (rivers, creeks, esteros) and nearby-facility data.

 Coverage is nationwide for hazard polygons, faults, waterways, and admin boundaries.
 Terrain (elevation + slope) is loaded as resampled rasters so reports return the same numbers off-grid as in Metro Manila.
 The exact tables, row counts, and license terms are listed on /research.